dataiku/dss-plugin-onnx-exporter/README.md

 ## Why use this plugin ?

-This plugin aims at offering an easy way to deploy Deep learning models to various machines and environments with the onnx runtime.
+This plugin aims at offering an easy way to deploy deep learning models to various systems with the ONNX runtime.
 You can learn about all the languages, architectures and hardware acceleration supported by onnx runtime [here](https://microsoft.github.io/onnxruntime/)

 ## Description